-How Wineries and Breweries Can Leverage Data
+How Wineries Can Leverage Data

 Perhaps because it's so often discussed alongside such topics as machine learning and artificial intelligence (AI), but when we talk about data, we do so almost esoterically.
 As if referring to arcane knowledge that can only be aggregated, analyzed, and acted upon by practitioners of the dark arts — or software engineers, as they’re sometimes called.
 This, however, is far from the case.